powerhouse-inc/powerhouse/packages/scalars/README.md

 2. **Define the Scalar**:

     - Implement the scalar using the `GraphQLScalarType` from `graphql` library or custom logic.
-    - Ensure you export the scalar properly.
+    - Ensure you export this 4 objects from your new Scalar file:
+        - `typedef`: This is the gql type definition `scalar MyScalar`
+        - `schema`: The zod schema validation for your new scalar
+        - `config`: The graphql config for your scalar (`GraphQLScalarTypeConfig` type)
+        - `scalar`: The graphql scalar object (`GraphQLScalarTypeConfig` type)

     ```typescript
-    import { GraphQLScalarType, Kind } from 'graphql';
+    import { GraphQLScalarType, GraphQLScalarTypeConfig, Kind } from 'graphql';
+    import { z } from 'zod';

+    export const typedef = 'scalar MyScalar';
+    export const schema = z.string();
-    const MyScalar = new GraphQLScalarType({
+    export const config: GraphQLScalarTypeConfig<any, any> = {
         name: 'MyScalar',
         description: 'Description of MyScalar',
         serialize(value: any): any {